Historiography of India: Criticism

-Hindutva approach to history is based on ahistorical premises and treats mythology as history.
+The Hindutva approach to history is based on ahistorical premises and treats mythology as history.

 According to Christophe Jaffrelot, a French political scientist specialising in South Asia, the Hindutva ideology has roots in an era where the fiction in ancient Indian mythology and Vedic antiquity was presumed to be valid.
 This fiction was used to "give sustenance to Hindu ethnic consciousness".
 Its strategy emulated the Muslim identity politics of the Khilafat movement after World War I, and borrowed political concepts from the West – mainly German.
 Hindutva organizations treat events in Hindu mythology as history.
 Hindutva organizations have been criticized for their belief in statements or practices that they claim to be both scientific and factual but are incompatible with the scientific method.

 According to Anthony Parel, a historian and political scientist, Savarkar's Hindutva, Who is a Hindu? published in 1923 is a fundamental text of Hindutva ideology.
 It asserts, states Parel, India of the past to be "the creation of a racially superior people, the Aryans.
 They came to be known to the outside world as Hindus, the people beyond the Indus River.
 Their identity was created by their race (jati) and their culture (Sanskriti).
 All Hindus claim to have in their veins the blood of the mighty race incorporated with and descended from the Vedic fathers.
 They created a culture — an ensemble of mythologies, legends, epic stories, philosophy, art and architecture, laws and rites, feasts, and festivals.
 They have a special relationship to India: India is to them both fatherland and holy land."
 The Savarkar's text presents the "Hindu culture as a self-sufficient culture, not needing any input from other cultures", which is "an unhistorical, narcissistic and false account of India's past", states Parel.

 The premises of early Hindu nationalist thought, states Chetan Bhatt, reflected the colonial era European scholarship and Orientalism of its times.
 The idea of "India as the cradle of civilization" (Voltaire, Herder, Kant, Schlegel), or as "humanity's homeland and primal philosophy" (Herder, Schlegel), or the "humanism in Hindu values" (Herder), or of Hinduism offering redemption for contemporary humanity (Schopenhauer), along with the colonial-era scholarship of Frederich Muller, Charles Wilkins, William Jones, Alexander Hamilton, and others were the natural intellectual matrix for Savarkar and others to borrow and germinate their Hindu nationalist ideas.